What to look for in a good golf travel bag

 - Take a picture of your golf clubs so that you have proof of what was in the bag should it get lost.

-- Consider using a cart bag that does not have stands / legs.
+- Unless your junior is going to a tournament that requires walking, consider using a cart bag that does not have stands / legs.
 Stand bag legs are more susceptible to getting broken in soft sided golf travel bags.

 - You can take the heads off drivers and fairway woods which makes it less likely that they will snap off (i.e. where your junior driver and fairway woods are adjustable and thus easy to take off).
 Put them in head covers and into a zippered part of the bag.
 Take a picture of the settings (or note them down) before you take them off so you can put them back on exactly the same way.
 Make sure to also take the wrench / tool to put them back together!